AAGStudios/AAGS-FishingFrenzy/README.md

 # Fishing Frenzy
-Tap space to lower hook and cacth fish to earn points
+Tap space to lower hook and catch fish to earn points
 * NO Audio
 * NO Mobile Support